Nikon D5300 versus Canon G7 X

 Of the two cameras under consideration, the Nikon D5300 features an APS-C sensor and the Canon G7 X an one-inch sensor.
 The sensor area in the G7X is 68 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the D5300 provides substantially higher image quality than the G7X, with an overall score that is 12 points higher.
 This advantage is based on 1 bits higher color depth, 1.2 EV in additional dynamic range, and 1.3 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Nikon D5300 (⇒ rgt)||APS-C||24.0||6000||4000||1080/60p||24.0||13.9||1338||83|